czue/pegasus-docs/configuration.md

 SaaS Pegasus ships with optional configuration for storing dynamic media files in S3 e.g. user profile pictures.
-If you do not have this enabled the [default Django configuration][default] will be used which requires you have persistent storage available to your site such as a Docker volume.
+If you do not have this enabled the [default Django configuration][default] will be used which requires you to have persistent storage available for your site such as a Docker volume.

 [default]: https://docs.djangoproject.com/en/4.1/topics/files/